-Paintings, music, books, drama, exhibitions and symposia have long made particularly important contributions of culture to greater tolerance and respect for other religions, races and minorities.
+Paintings, music, books, dramas, exhibitions, and symposia have long made particularly important contributions of culture to greater tolerance and respect for other religions, races, and minorities.
 Such contributors use their artistic freedom and have been pioneers of peaceful coexistence for centuries.

 - In 2009, the exhibition “My Homeland is Within My Soul, Art Without Borders: The Jewish Contribution to Art and European Culture” opened at the United Nations in Geneva and showed great works by Chagall and Rothko.

 - In 1996, the artist Gunter Demnig from Cologne launched his “Stumbling Stones” campaign.
 Now, more than 50,000 bronze stones with inscriptions are reminiscent of the victims of National Socialism in 1,000 communities, most of which were in Germany, many in the Netherlands and some in Belgium and Austria.
 The “Stolperstein Project” is the world’s largest decentralized memorial.
 They are installed in front of the houses where the victims lived prior to their deportation and murder.
 With their names, year of birth and place of death being immortalized there, the victims are given back their individuality, which they were deprived of in the concentration camps where they were considered nothing more than numbers (www.stolpersteine.eu).

 - The “Art Road to Peace” initiative of the Tel Aviv Museum of Art brings Arab and Jewish children, as well as their parents, together in the city to engage in painting.
 This is a good approach to intercultural dialogue in the Holy Land (www.tamuseum.com).